Future of the Left: The Plot Against Common Sense

 In November 2011, the band released the six track EP Polymers Are Forever.
 Falco also announced via the band's blog that the new album had been completed, was entitled The Plot Against Common Sense and comprised fifteen tracks.

 The album was released on 11 June 2012, preceded by single "Sheena is a T-Shirt Salesman" on 12 March.
 Videos were also released for the tracks "I Am The Least Of Your Problems" and "Failed Olympic Bid".
 The band released an EP of demos from the album sessions entitled Man vs. Melody in November 2012.

 How To Stop Your Brain in an Accident

-In May 2013 it was announced that Future of the Left would crowdfund their next album through the website Pledge.
-The funding goal for the album was reached in just five hours.
+In May 2013 it was announced that Future of the Left would crowdfund their next album through the website PledgeMusic.
+The funding goal for the album was reached in just five hours and the band eventually raised over double the funding goal.

-The band rewarded pledgers with a four track EP entitled Love Songs For Our Husbands released on 1 July, through their own new label, Prescriptions Music.
-The full-length new album entitled How to Stop Your Brain in an Accident was released for streaming on 21 October and was released in physical format on 28 October.
+Pledgers were rewarded with a four track EP entitled Love Songs For Our Husbands released on 1 July 2013, through their own new label, Prescriptions Music.
+The full-length album entitled How to Stop Your Brain in an Accident was released for streaming on 21 October and was released in physical format on 28 October 2013.
 In addition, a sessions EP for the album was also announced, entitled Human Death.